ansible/ansible/docs/docsite/rst/dev_guide/developing_modules.rst

 * Modules must be written to support Python 2.4.
 If this is not possible, required minimum python version and rationale should be explained in the requirements section in ``DOCUMENTATION``.
 This minimum requirement will be advanced to Python-2.6 in Ansible-2.4.
 * Modules must be written to use proper Python-3 syntax.
 At some point in the future we'll come up with rules for running on Python-3 but we're not there yet.
 See :doc:`developing_modules_python3` for help on how to do this.
 * Modules must have a metadata section.
-For the vast majority of new modules, the metadata should look exactly like this
+For the vast majority of new modules, the metadata should look exactly like this:

 .. code-block:: python